ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 * onkeyup : Yes

 ### Senarios
-* A user presses the Tab key to navigate within the page
+*  A user presses the Tab key to navigate within the page :
+* Pressing Enter on an element like an href to navigate to the page :
 * A user copies and pastes text using Ctrl+C and Ctrl+V: No
-* A user selects text using Ctrl+A: No
+* A user selects text using Ctrl+A : No
-* A user goes back using Ctrl+Z: No
+* A user goes back using Ctrl+Z : No

+## Keyboard + mouse
+* fill a text field and submit with the enter key :
+* fill a text field and submit with the submit button :
+* Select and delete :